 RED Hearts are guests posts on I Heart Daily from the authors of RED: Teenage Girls in America Write On What Fires Up Their Lives Today.

-RED Hearts guest poster Carey Dunne is an author of RED: Teenage Girls in America Write On What Fires Up Their Lives Today, which was recently published in paperback.
+RED Hearts guest poster Zulay Regalado is an author of RED: Teenage girls in America write on what fires up their lives today, which is now available in paperback.